Get the Facts About Candida Auris

 This group includes individuals who were not ill from C. auris and were tested specifically for C. auris as part of a public health investigation.

-There are 238 individuals that are reflected above as both a screening case and clinical case based on Council of State and Territorial Epidemiologists (CSTE) definition.
+There are 301 individuals that are reflected above as both a screening case and clinical case based on national surveillance definitions.

-The fungal infection was first detected in New York State through public health surveillance in 2016.
-A 2013 case was retrospectively identified after the 2016 identification of cases.
-Below are annual clinical and surveillance cases from 2013 through 2023.
+Candida auris infection was first detected in New York State through public health surveillance in 2016.
+A 2013 case was identified retrospectively after identification of in 2016.
+Below are annual clinical and surveillance case counts from 2013 through 2023 thus far.

 Year # Clinical Cases # Surveillance Cases